 Clonidine - Catapres

-Any behaviour medication works best when used alongside a behaviour modification plan - that is practical management and teaching your pet different coping mechanisms.
-How you give Clonidine will depend on the purpose of giving the medication.
-Clonidine is most usually given 1.5-2 hours prior to stressful events, exposure or training.
-It can be used up to every 8 hours if required.
-The starting dose initially prescribed by Dr. Michelle will be at the very low end.
+The starting dose initially prescribed by Dr. Michelle is usually at the very low end.
 Please do not be discouraged if the medications appear to ‘not work’ at this low dose, the purpose is to make sure there are no unusual side effects.
 It is very important that the medication is increased slowly and methodically, and this is usually done over 5-10 dosing trials done on different days.
 Keeping a little diary on the effects of each dose can be helpful in working out which dose is best for your pet.

 I usually recommend doing 1-3 days of each dose as you increase.
 There are many external factors that affect how our dogs feel, to the best of our ability we want to know the effect of just the medicine on helping to implement our training plan.